 We are attempting to add a lot more user-generated content to the website in the future: pics from Instagram, YouTube videos, and stuff like that.

-www.BrownCountyStatePark.net – This website was recently updated to be mobile friendly.
+www.BrownCountyStatePark.net – This website was updated in February 2020 to be mobile friendly.

-We have not shot Google Streetview images for this park yet, but we plan to do so in 2021.
-In fact, this website is slated for a lot of improvements in 2021.
+We have not shot Google Streetview images for this park yet, but we plan to do so.

 We like to canoe and kayak, and we have built several websites about Indiana rivers.
 In addition, we update our river guide on www.IndianaOutfitters.com.
 Each of these river guides represents the best we could do with the technology of the age.